waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Defeated Trainers:** Defeated trainers often remain as impassable obstacles after battle.
 - **Pikachu Walk-Through (Exception):** Pikachu is the only NPC/Object that can be walked through.
 This is a key mechanic for certain puzzles.
 If not facing Pikachu, the first directional press turns the character, and the second moves onto the tile.
 - **Object Swapping (Pikachu Puzzle):** A specific puzzle object (Pikachu in Seafoam Islands) does not follow standard pushing mechanics.
 Instead of being pushed one tile away, it swaps places with the player when the player moves onto its tile.
 This is a unique interaction that must be considered for similar puzzles.
+- **Boulders:** Large rocks that can be pushed using the field move Strength.
+They are central to many environmental puzzles, often needing to be pushed into holes or onto switches.
 - **Cuttable Trees:** These tiles block paths and can be removed by using the field move Cut from an adjacent tile.
 They typically respawn after a map change.
 - **Dead End Area Definition (Revised):** A map is considered a 'dead end area' if it has only one reachable exit group (warps/connections) in total.
 A system validation check (Turn 165127) confirmed that Seafoam Islands 1F is NOT a dead end because it has three reachable exit groups, even though they are in disconnected segments and not all are accessible from the player's current position.
 This means 'reachable' in the system's context refers to reachability from *anywhere* on the map, not just the player's current position.
 My personal validation must align with this broader definition.
+- **Elevated Ground:** Walkable ground at a different elevation.
+Can only be accessed from `steps` tiles, other `elevated_ground` tiles, or warps.
+Direct movement between `ground` and `elevated_ground` is impossible.
 - **Grass:** Standard tall grass where wild Pokémon encounters can occur.
 Walkable like 'ground'.
+- **HM Forgetability:** HMs can be forgotten.
+(Confirmed by Scientist on Route 15 Gatehouse 2F)
+- **Hole:** A tile that acts as a one-way warp to the floor below.
+Often used in boulder puzzles.
+- **Ladder Down:** A warp tile that leads to a lower floor.
+- **Ladder Up:** A warp tile that leads to a higher floor.
 - **Ledges:** These tiles allow one-way downward movement.
 A single 'Down' press from the tile above (Y-1) will cause the player to jump to the tile two spaces down (Y+2).
 They are impassable from all other directions.
 - **Off-Screen Gates:** Gates not currently visible on screen ('gate_offscreen' tile type) are treated as potentially open for pathfinding purposes to encourage exploration of alternate routes.
 - **Silph Co.
 Gates:** Locked gates ('closed_gate' tile type) can be opened by interacting with them while possessing the CARD KEY.
 Once opened, they become 'open_gate' tiles and are permanently traversable.
+- **Steps:** The only tile type that allows movement between `ground` and `elevated_ground`.
+- **Tile Testing Protocol:** I must be more systematic about testing seemingly impassable tiles, especially in puzzle areas, to confirm they are not interactable or conditionally passable.
 - **Warp Mechanics (General):** Warps (teleporters, stairs, ladders, elevator pads) are instant.
 Stepping on the tile triggers the map change.
 To return, one must step off the warp tile and then back on.
 - **Water:** Crossable only by using the field move Surf.
 Requires standing on an adjacent land tile and using the move from the party menu.
-- **Tile Testing Protocol:** I must be more systematic about testing seemingly impassable tiles, especially in puzzle areas, to confirm they are not interactable or conditionally passable.
-- **HM Forgetability:** HMs can be forgotten.
-(Confirmed by Scientist on Route 15 Gatehouse 2F)
-- **Elevated Ground:** Walkable ground at a different elevation.
-Can only be accessed from `steps` tiles, other `elevated_ground` tiles, or warps.
-Direct movement between `ground` and `elevated_ground` is impossible.
-- **Steps:** The only tile type that allows movement between `ground` and `elevated_ground`.
-- **Hole:** A tile that acts as a one-way warp to the floor below.
-Often used in boulder puzzles.
-- **Ladder Down:** A warp tile that leads to a lower floor.

 # III.
 Battle Information